Search for geospatial/GIS data

 Contributors:

-Summary: This datalayer is a polygon coverage for births in Massachusetts between 1990-1993.
-This file provides the total number of births, number of White births, non-Hispanic births, African American births, Hispanic births, and Asian births.
-These statistics were originally compiled and published by the Massachusetts Department of Public Health: Division of Research and Epidemiology.
+Summary: This datalayer is a polygon coverage for Massachusetts which will display town boundaries and tax rate statistics for Fiscal Year 1993.
+Tax rates for commercial, residential, industrial and other property types will be found in the attribute table.
 This layer was derived from the Massachusetts Electronic Atlas database published by the Harvard Map Collection in 2001.
+For more information on the definitions, data sources and process steps please read the 'Supplemental Information' and 'Data Quality' sections which follow.
 The Massachusetts Electronic Atlas (MEA) was a collaborative project to provides access, via the Internet, to data about the Commonwealth, its thirteen regional planning agency districts and 351 cities and towns.
 This dataset is now only available via The Harvard Geospatial Library.

 Contributors:

-Summary: This datalayer is a polyline coverage displaying non-railroad transmission lines (pipelines, powerlines and other miscellaneous transmisison line-like features) throughout Massachusetts.
-The data here were originally produced by MassGIS.
-This layer was derived from the Massachusetts Electronic Atlas (MEA) which was a collaborative project to provides access, via the Internet, to data about the Commonwealth, its thirteen regional planning agency districts and 351 cities and towns.
+Summary: This datalayer is a polygon coverage for Massachusetts which will display town boundaries and tax rate statistics for Fiscal Year 1994.
+Tax rates for commercial, residential, industrial and other property types will be found in the attribute table.
+This layer was derived from the Massachusetts Electronic Atlas database published by the Harvard Map Collection in 2001.
+For more information on the definitions, data sources and process steps please read the 'Supplemental Information' and 'Data Quality' sections which follow.
+The Massachusetts Electronic Atlas (MEA) was a collaborative project to provides access, via the Internet, to data about the Commonwealth, its thirteen regional planning agency districts and 351 cities and towns.
 This dataset is now only available via The Harvard Geospatial Library.
-For more information on the original MassGIS datalayer please consult their website at: http://www.state.ma.us/mgis/trnslns.htm

 Contributors: